dansalias/iamdan.me/content/local-cloud.md

 title = "Local Cloud Emulation"
 +++

-Mimicking production environments locally is often attempted by stringing together a bunch of opaque containers and third-party "local cloud" tools.
+Simulating production environments locally often results in a collection of opaque containers and third-party "local cloud" emulators.
+This is a symptom of adapting your system to fit the cloud, rather than the other way 'round.

-It's worth exploring simply creating in-memory versions of platform services instead.
+The goal shouldn't be to mimick the production environment as closely as possible—staging or multiple production mirrors serve this purpose—but rather to enable the best possible local development experience (typified by transparency and instant feedback).

+Adopting a _local first_ approach not only improves DX, but also engenders a more flexible, cloud-agnostic system.
+This can be achieved by building in-memory versions of platform services.
 While daunting at first, it ends up being much simpler than expected.

 Here's an in-memory event bus in 24 lines of TypeScript: